 The most common route of infection is fecal-oral.
 How many people fail to wash their hands after using the bathroom again?

-And those that do: consider the door handle of the stall, the door handle of the bathroom itself, and the fact that if these people don’t wash their hands in public restrooms, how many do in their “clean” homes, of which they pose no threat to?
-That’s right- be very cautious when visiting your friends.
+And those that do: consider the door handle of the stall, the door handle of the bathroom itself, and the fact that if these people don’t wash their hands in public restrooms, how many do in their “clean” homes, to which they pose no threat?
+That’s right–be very cautious when visiting your friends.
 While you certainly can walk around in a quarantined suit like the bubble boy, you would dually bar yourself from life experience… attention to diet, stress management, and proper healing will do, then.
-And remember: do not fear what you cannot control, for in your readiness to surrender to the unknown, you gain control over your mind… 🙂

 - “Animals (Zoonotic).”
 Centers for Disease Control and Prevention.
 Centers for Disease Control and Prevention, 12 Aug.
 2016.
 Web.
 08 Sept.
 2016.